3 hours at $80 per hour = $240 total

 Since we charge by the hour, we do not give on-site estimates to bid out jobs.
 If you would like a general idea about how long your project might take, feel free to upload pictures or a short video.

 Ideally, yes.
 This is to ensure the workers are given clear direction and can ask you questions if unforeseen issues arise.
 This also allows you to see their hard work and verify the project was completed to your satisfaction.
 If for some reason your presence cannot be arranged, the workers can always call you when they arrive and text you pictures when they finish.

-It depends.
 If it’s light rain and doesn’t impact the progress and quality of the work, then your labor crew can usually work through it.
 Otherwise, we will need to reschedule.
 Since weather forecasts are subject change, we prefer to make this judgment call the day of your project.

 That won't be a problem.
 Please give us as much notice as possible though.
 If you cancel within 24 hours of your scheduled start date, then we'll request a courtesy payment of 1 hour of labor.
 If you need to reschedule, then we'll require a down payment for 1 hour of labor to reserve the new date.

 What you see is what you get!
 We don't believe in surprising customers with hidden fees for our services, and we stay in contact with you through each step of the process to ensure you're up-to-date on everything, including price.

 The payment methods we accept are: Cash, Venmo, Zelle, Apple Pay and Cash App.
 If you want to pay online with a credit card, it's an extra 5% processing fee to pay through Paypal.
 You are required to pay in full before the workers leave your property.